carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### Queue channel

 Queue channels are a type of channel in which data is consumed (used up) to make input for a process/operator.
 It is also the default type of channel for process output.

-A *queue* channel has three properties.

-* Processes run as soon as they receive input from a channel.

-* That data flow is in one direction: from a producer to a consumer.

-* The first element of a queue is the first out of the queue (First in- First out).

 A queue channel can be created by a process in their output definitions, which we will cover in the next episode or created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) which will we cover in this episode.